lamngocchien/python-PDF-Splitter/README.md

 ![PDF Splitter Interface](./screenshot.png)

 The PDF Splitter application is a graphical user interface (GUI) tool designed to simplify the process of splitting PDF files.
 Built using `customtkinter` for a modern and user-friendly interface, and `PyMuPDF` (fitz) for efficient PDF handling, the app provides users with an intuitive experience.
+The application was developed and tested with Python 3.12.6 to ensure compatibility and optimal performance.

 ### Key Features: